 SQL Server Integration Services is an ETL (Extract, Transform and Load) tool.
 It means SSIS can be used to extract data from a wide variety of sources such as Excel Files, Flat Files, XML Files, Relational databases, and transform (slice and dice) them as per your requirements and finally load the data into the destination.

 What is SSIS Work environment

-Below screenshot shows you the SSIS work environment that is used to create SQL Integration Services projects.
+Below screenshot shows you, What is SSIS work environment, and how this is used to create SQL Integration Services projects.